javier/equities-data-generator/README.md

 # Equities Synthetic Data Generator for QuestDB (TIMESTAMP_NS)

-This script  generates highly realistic U.S. equities with multi-venue L2 books and trades.
+This script  generates realistic U.S. equities with multi-venue L2 books and trades.
 Arrays appear **only** in the L2 source table;
 all views publish scalars (top of book, NBBO, OHLCV).
 Everything uses **TIMESTAMP_NS**, and the writer emits **nanosecond** timestamps.